 Understanding precisely what the company you're looking to buy stock in does can make all the difference.
-Learning about the business's products or services, share float percentages, history, and plans for the future can influence your process of analyzing a stock more than you know.
+Learning about the company’s product or services, its share float percentages, history, and plans for the future can influence your process of analyzing a stock more than you know.

 No company is an island.
 To make a good judgment, you have to find out for yourself where the company stands in comparison to other companies in the same industry.
 This is one of the key elements to understanding stocks.

 Does the company you're looking to invest in have something unique that others don't?
-Is it difficult to imitate or improve its brand, business model, or distribution?
+Is it difficult to imitate or improve its brand or business model?
+Does it have superior distribution capabilities?
+Does it have a visionary management team?
 The harder it is for the competition to dethrone your company, the greater the chance your investment will pay off.

 Finally, Compare All Your Options

-By now, if you’ve considered and processed all the information we've been mentioning throughout this guide, you'll have a decent understanding of whether or not you should purchase a stock or two from a particular company.
+By now, if you’ve considered and processed all the information we've been mentioning throughout this guide, you'll have a decent understanding of whether or not you should purchase a particular stock.
 However, before you do that, make sure to put everything in the proper context.

 If you’re still unsure of how to analyze a stock for investment based on the competition, then make sure you focus on gathering data about a certain company and comparing it to industry averages.
-In the process, you’ll also need to look into other companies operating within the same industry.
+In the process, you’ll also need to look into other companies operating in the same sector.

 This will put those astounding numbers into perspective, and you'll be able to better estimate how valuable the company actually is.